Estimated reading time: 38 minutes

 Read about our dinner experience at Pier Pettinaio here

-Day 7 – The Tuscan Countryside, San Quirico d’Orcia and Montepulciano
+Day 7 – Day Trip from Siena to San Quirico d’Orcia and Montalcino

 A road trip in Italy would not be complete without a leisurely drive through the Tuscan countryside (or two).
 By day 6 in Siena, we were ready to hit the road and take in some of the sights.
 A visit to Tuscany would be incomplete without a drive to Val d’Orcia and the little hilltop town of San Quirico.
 This beautiful region is famous for the picture-perfect Cypress-line roads that wind through the countryside.